 Morgan MalyszkoLife Story Funeral Director

 Morgan Malyszko is a true All-American Girl.
-Look at the Life Panel photos above.
-That is Morgan.
+Look at the Life Panel photos above; that’s Morgan.
 She loves life—meaning family, friends, animals, camping, and strawberries too!
-Morgan spent some of her childhood in Roswell New Mexico.
 She is the daughter of Larry and Margaret Malyszko.
-Unfortunately, her father died in 1987 when Morgan was a young girl.
-Shortly after, Morgan and her brother, John, moved with their mom to Sterling Heights, MI to be closer to family.
+Unfortunately, her father died in 1987 when Morgan was a girl.
+After his passing, Morgan, her brother John, and their mother spent some of her childhood in Roswell, New Mexico, later moving back to Michigan, settling in Sterling Heights, to be closer to family.

 Longing for something more, however, Morgan was led to thinking about helping people at one of the most difficult times of their lives, the loss of a loved one.
 After some praying about this, she became serious about pursuing a career in funeral service and attended Worsham College of Mortuary Science in Wheeling, IL.
 In 2010 Morgan became a Licensed Funeral Director, having served her apprenticeship and being certified by the State and National Exam Boards.

 Morgan and her long-time boyfriend, Matt, live in Kalamazoo, along with their two cats, Harley and Toby (25lbs!).
-Morgan says Toby’s not fat, he’s “big boned!”
+Morgan says Toby’s not fat - he’s “big boned!”
 Matt is a SSgt for the US Army and is permanently stationed at Ft.
 Custer.
-Morgan and Matt like camping in northern Michigan’s Upper Peninsula.
+Morgan and Matt like hiking and camping in northern Michigan’s Upper Peninsula.
 And, of course, they like visiting family from the east side of Michigan, especially for cookouts and for the holidays.
-Morgan is protective of her family saying, “You mess with one, you mess with all!”
 Morgan knows laughter is good for the soul and when the family’s all together she takes pleasure in making everyone laugh, often with her sarcastic sense of humor.

-Helping people is what Morgan is all about.
 She has a big heart, an ear for listening, and a deep desire to do anything she can to help people get to a better place in their lives.
 Morgan does this not only through her regular work but also through her volunteer work.
-She has volunteered with CARES of Southwest Michigan to provide HIV services and at ASPCA to help rescue animals from abuse and provide shelter for them.
-Currently, she volunteers at Heartland Hospice of Southwest Michigan.
+She volunteers with Heartland Hospice of Southwest Michigan as a “friendly visitor” and with the Kalamazoo Animal Rescue, helping rescue animals and find them loving fur-ever homes.